muratk5n/thirdwave/en/index.md

 ---

+Story has down days, up days, ends up in the same place.. -10 plus +10 equals zero.
+But all kinds of drame in between, that benefits some people.

+NBC News: "The Nashville Metropolitan Council voted Monday to return Justin Jones to the state Legislature after he was removed last week by Republicans for protesting gun violence on the House floor"

+---

 If the abortion issue was so important Dems could've codified Roe in law with 2009-10 supermajority.
 They didn't because it was better to exploit the issue firing up the donor base taking their money rather